netresearch/module-shipping-inventory/README.md

 Enable MSI stock deduction from applicable sources when creating shipments manually through the packaging popup or automated via cron or mass action.

-In order to have the inventory source selected for bundle items during shipment bulk processing, make sure to configure bundle products as _ship separately_.

 Requirements
 ------------